piero-g/almadl-journals-layout/README.md

 List of the files:

 - `AlmaDL-journalStyleSheet.scss`: a SASS to generate the CSS with
-- `_journalTest.scss`: the template with the customization for each journal
+- `_journalTest.scss`: the template with the customizations for each journal

 ## Deployment